Bapunagar: Industry and business

 In the early 1990s, diamond cutting arose as an industry in the absence of the textile mills.
 At present, Bapunagar ranks second in India as a diamond cutting centre, after only Surat.
 Diamond cutting has absorbed many of the workers who used to be employed by textile mills, and attracted additional people from the Saurashtra region.
 This influx of new residents caused a resultant increase in the housing sector and construction is causing a second more recent employment boom.
 Bapunagar Darpan is local bi-weekly newspaper operated from Bapunagar, Ahmedabad.

 Landmarks

 Maleksaban, or Lal Bahadur Shastri Stadium, was the first sports stadium in Ahmedabad, but due to insufficient use and funding, it was converted into a sports complex, Sardar Patel Stadium.
 It is occasionally used for military drills and informal cricket games.

-Built in the 1450s, Malik Saban Roza is now home to many.
-Encroachers have connected sandstone pillars with brick walls to demarcate their spaces, robbing the roza of its magnificent beauty.
+Built in the 1450s, Malik Saban Roza is currently occupied by multiple residents.
+Some occupants have constructed brick walls between the existing sandstone pillars to define individual spaces within the structure, altering its original architectural layout.

 Vijay Chowk is a square which divides the old and new portions of Bapunagar, and serves as a site for political gatherings and speeches, particularly when election campaigns are underway.

 The city also serves as a source of agricultural products such as mangoes and chilis.